 Hart Research Associates, 2013Designed by

-Knowing the importance of general education in academic pursuits and beyond, students will find it easier to foster motivation for learning the general education classes.
+Knowing the importance of general education in academic pursuits and beyond, students will find it easier to foster motivation for learning general education classes.
 With the limited requirements to fulfill and a large number of classes to choose from, students might get stumped on what general courses they should take especially in light of the disruptions shaking up higher learning these days.
 In picking subjects, one must select courses that pique his/her interest.
 A student should use the general education course as a learning opportunity.
 Thus, it will be better to not choose a general education class just because it seems easy.
+Instead, select those that are not only applicable to one’s major subjects but also those that can truly help in life after college.